pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 [Fanout](https://fanout.io) is a publish/subscribe service that makes it easy to build real-time APIs and applications.

-It's based on [Pushpin](http://pushpin.org/), an open source reverse proxy that makes it easy to create [WebSocket, HTTP streaming, and HTTP long-polling](http://pushpin.org/about/) services using any web stack as the back-end.
+It's based on [Pushpin](http://pushpin.org/), an open source reverse proxy that in turn, makes it easy to create [WebSocket, HTTP streaming, and HTTP long-polling](http://pushpin.org/about/) services using any web stack as the back-end.

 There are two main ways you can use Fanout:
-- Publish/Subscribe Messaging.
+- **Publish/Subscribe Messaging**.
 To send data using protocols such as Bayeux and XMPP (WebSockets are supported automatically when possible).
-- Custom real-time API.
+- **Custom real-time API**.
 To send data using five low-level network transports: HTTP long-polling, HTTP streaming, WebSockets, Webhooks (outbound HTTP), and XMPP.

-You can find more information on its [quickstart guide](https://fanout.io/docs/devguide.html#quickstart).
+You can find more information about this on its [quickstart guide](https://fanout.io/docs/devguide.html#quickstart).

-This application will use Fanout's publish/subscribe service to get the SMS information in real-time.
+The application will use Fanout's publish/subscribe service to get the SMS information in real-time.
 This will be done with [Faye](https://faye.jcoglan.com/), a Bayeux-compatible client library.

 Why use Fanout Cloud when we can do the same with a simple WebSocket library like [Socket.IO](http://socket.io/)?
-Well, in the first place, [you might not need to use WebSockets](http://blog.fanout.io/2014/06/24/you-might-not-need-a-websocket/), and on the other hand, by using Fanout infrastructure, you don't have to worry about neither scalability nor additional server to manage.
+Well, in the first place, [you might not need to use WebSockets](http://blog.fanout.io/2014/06/24/you-might-not-need-a-websocket/), and on the other hand, by using Fanout's infrastructure, you don't have to worry about neither scalability nor additional server to manage.

 Fanout is organized by realms and channels.
 A realm can contain any number of channels and different realms may use the same channel names without any problem.
 Messages are published to channels, and messages are relayed to the subscribers of each channel for that realm.

 When you create a Fanout account, one realm will be automatically created for you.
-However, channels are created on demand at any time.
+In contrast, channels are created on demand at any time.

-For sending our object with SMS information, we'll use the Node.js Fanout library.
+To send the object with the SMS information, we'll use the Node.js Fanout library.

 At the beginning of the `server.js` file, import the Fanout module:
 ```javascript